tieguy/OSM-collabmark.org/CPM/Comments-For-Adapters.md

 # Section 2
 * Section 2.2 uses ™ rather than ® because some jurisdictions penalize use of ® when the mark is not registered.
 If that does not apply to your project (say, because your mark is registered in all relevant jurisdictions) then change this to refer to ®.

+# Section 3
+* Section 3.3 may or may not be relevant to your project, depending on whether your mark is fanciful, descriptive, etc. Revieww and revise appropriately.